ObjGTK/gir2objc/FAQ.md

 ## Will you fix bug XY?

 When you submit a well written [issue](https://codeberg.org/ObjGTK/gir2objc/issues) that may happen at some point.
-No time frame given.
+No timeframe given.
 PR welcome.

 ## Can I use ObjGTK without it providing feature XY?